History of the Big “O”

 Along with some great bass fishing, there is also other species to be caught here in Lake Okeechobee such as Catfish, Blue Gill, Crappie and pickerel.
 Some non sport fish in this lake can be Bowfin, Alligator Gar and Florida Long Nose Gar.
 There is always something to catch on this huge body of water.

 There are also many different species of endangered and protected wildlife such as the Florida Alligator, Bald Eagle, Snail Kite, Whooping Crane just to mention a few.
-So if your looking for a piece of Florida History and wildlife, with some exciting fishing adventures and maybe even a Trophy Largemouth Bass, come down to Lake Okeechobee and have yourself a REAL Florida Adventure.
+So if your looking for a piece of Florida History and wildlife, with some exciting fishing adventures and maybe even a Trophy Largemouth Bass, come down to Lake Okeechobee and have yourself a REEL Florida Adventure.

 Come stay at Roland Martin Marina and Resort and have everything you need right here in one place and see it all, catch it all and go home with an amazing tale to share with your friends.